sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

-Initialize data_connector
+Initialize connector
 =============================
-To initialize the data_connector, run the following code below.
+To initialize the connector, run the following code below.
 Copy and paste your Spotify **access_token**, **client_id**, and **client_secret** in the appropriate variables.
 Once you have that running, you can use some of the built in functions available in connector.

 ::

-    from dataprep.data_connector import Connector
+    from dataprep.connector import Connector
     client_id = “insert_client_id”
     client_secret = “insert_client_secret”
     access_token = “insert_token_key”